erezalepaja/bank-system/README.md

 ## How to use
 1. Navigate to the project directory

-2. Compile the Java files.
+2. Compile the Java files
    - javac BankSystem.java

 2. Run the app